Health Insurance Open Enrollment FAQs

-It depends on the type of insurance plan and what the reasons are for the change.
-If you have a “qualifying life event,” then you could be eligible for a special enrollment period.
-Qualifying life events include:
+- This depends on the type of insurance plan and the reasons for the change.
+If you experience a “qualifying life event,” you could be eligible for a special enrollment period.

-2) Can I be denied or charged more based on pre-existing conditions?
+3) Can I be denied insurance or charged more based on pre-existing conditions?

 - EPO (Exclusive Provider Organization): Members also must stay in-network, but in contrast to an HMO, they do not need referrals to see a specialist.

 - PPO (Preferred Provider Organization): Members do not need referrals for specialists, and care is covered both in and out-of-network (but costs can be higher for out-of-network care).